Satyam7166-tech/AiForAll/README.md

 We welcome contributions from the community.
 Please fork the repository and submit a pull request with your changes.

-## Acknowledgements
+## Acknowledgement

-We'd like to thank the community for their continuous support and feedback.
+We want to thank the Intel oneAPI community for their invaluable toolkits and the Developer Cloud platform.
+These resources have greatly enhanced our capabilities and streamlined our development processes.
+Their dedication to fostering innovation is evident in the robustness and versatility of the Intel one API suite.
+Furthermore, the opportunity to explore and integrate Intel one API into our projects has been an enriching experience, significantly influencing our advancements in the field.
+I deeply appreciate the unwavering support and guidance from the community, and I look forward to our continued collaboration.